maxgroll/movie-portal/README.md

       - Windows 'create_database.bat' <br>
       - this will create an sql database called "fallstudie_gruppe1"
 > **Note**
-> you might have to change the use and password parameters in ""movie_portal-main/include/database.php" to match your user and password for mysql :exclamation:
+> you might have to change the USER and PASSWORD parameters in ""movie_portal-main/include/database.php" to match your user and password for mysql :exclamation:

 4. Open webpage:
   - Go to localhost and click on the folder movie-portal-main

 5. You can now register or log in:
     - for testing purposes you can use the User: